EP International Competition Rules

 Most EP international competitions have prizes for the top 3 placing students.

 - For these competitions, EP will offer gift vouchers - most commonly Amazon (international) or Giftpay (UK).
+Our Events team will contact the teachers of winning students after the conclusion of events to organise these.

 - Should neither of the above options suit, it is the teacher's responsibility to identify a suitable alternative online store/merchant that will accept international payments.